-Ghats of Narmada at Maheshwar are lined up with some small temples and Chhatris that you can see from a distance or from top of Ahilya Fort.
+The Ghats of the Narmada here are lined up with some small temples and Chhatris that you can see from a distance or from the top of Ahilya Fort.
 It is when you walk on the ghats that you would see big and small Shivalingas all along the ghat.
 In all, there are 28 ghats on the Narmada in Maheshwar but the prominent ones include Ahilya Ghat, Peshwa Ghat, Phanse Ghat & Mahila Ghat.

 In the evening, Narmada Arti is a small and intimate affair.
 There is no big show like Ganga Arti at Kashi, and only a few people gather for this.
-However, when you walk on the ghats of Narmada in Maheshwar, the sacred chants would serve as background music at any time of the day.
+However, when you walk on the ghats of the Narmada in this town, the sacred chants would serve as background music at any time of the day.

 Boat Ride on the Narmada

-A boat ride on the Narmada can give you a panoramic view of the stunning riverfront of Maheshwar.
+A boat ride on the Narmada can give you a panoramic view of the stunning Maheshwar riverfront.
 It is arguably the most stunning riverfront of India or maybe the world.
 You can also visit the Baneshwar temple located in the middle of the river.
 As you go towards this temple you will see small temples in the river that mark their presence through the flags on top of them.

-On the other bank of Narmada, and symbolically in South India, is the village of Naodatodi.
+On the other bank of Narmada, and symbolically in South India is the village of Naodatodi.
 Here you can see an ancient Shiva temple called Shalivan, a typical central Indian village with a huge ashram.
-Take your boat to the other end and admire the panoramic view of Maheshwar Riverfront – the most beautiful riverfront in India.
+Take your boat to the other end and admire the panoramic view of the riverfront – the most beautiful riverfront in India.
 Take a leisurely walk around the village before you head back.

 Maheshwari Weavers & Colorful Saris

 The biggest living legacy of Rani Ahilya Bai is Maheshwari Sari.
 The town has become synonymous with the weave.
-Weaving sustains the majority population of the Maheshwar town.
+Weaving sustains the majority population of this town.
 Wherever you walk in the town, colorful handloom Saris are never out of sight.
-In the weaving quarters, you hear the rhythmic sound of handlooms as the weavers’ weave thread by thread.
+In the weaving quarters, you hear the rhythmic sound of handlooms as the weavers weave thread by thread.

 To see the handlooms, the best place is to visit the Rehwa Society looms.
 Rehwas is an NGO run by Richard Holkar and his wife.
 As you would expect their prime target market is foreigners and so their designs and range cater more to them.
 You can definitely buy Saris, stoles, shawls, and fabric from them.